Final Analysis: Plot

 Psychiatrist Isaac Barr treats Diana Baylor for obsessive–compulsive disorder.
 Diana suggests Isaac meet her sister, Heather Evans, who may be able to shed light on her neuroses.
 Heather tells him that Diana was sexually abused by their father after their mother left.
-She reveals to him that she is unhappily married to gangster Jimmy Evans.
-Isaac confesses that he finds her irresistible, and the two have sex.
-Afterwards, Heather divulges that their father died in a fire, which Diana was suspected of starting.
+Their father died in a fire, which Diana was suspected of starting.
+Heather further reveals that she is unhappily married to gangster Jimmy Evans.
+Isaac and Heather eventually have sex.

 At a restaurant with Jimmy, Heather has an episode of "pathological intoxication" after drinking wine and is taken to the hospital.
 After recovering, she sneaks away with Isaac to an abandoned lighthouse.
 While climbing the stairs, she drops her purse and lets loose a metal dumbbell handle, which she claims she keeps for protection.

-Isaac's friend, defense attorney Mike O'Brien, informs him that Jimmy is under federal investigation for several financial crimes, and warns him to stay away from Heather.
-Isaac nevertheless follows her and Jimmy to a restaurant and confronts Jimmy.
+Isaac's friend, defense attorney Mike O'Brien, informs him that Jimmy is under federal investigation for financial crimes, and warns Isaac to stay away from Heather.
+Isaac nevertheless follows her and her husband to a restaurant and confronts Jimmy.
 Claiming she feels ill, Heather leaves the restaurant, and gets a ride home from Isaac.
-Later that night, she drinks cough medicine, which brings on another episode.
+Later, she drinks cough medicine, which brings on another episode.
 As Jimmy forces a kiss on her, she grabs one of his metal dumbbells and hits him over the head, killing him.

 Heather is arrested for murdering Jimmy.
-Isaac hires Mike to represent her, and enlists expert on pathological intoxication to testify on her behalf.
+Isaac hires Mike to represent her and enlists Dr. Alan Lowenthal, an expert witness on pathological intoxication, to testify on her behalf.
 Heather is found not guilty by reason of insanity.
-She is sentenced to confinement at to a psychiatric facility, where she will be evaluated.
+She is sentenced to confinement at a psychiatric facility, where she will be evaluated.
 Isaac assures Heather she will be released soon.

-Isaac listens to a colleague's speech on one of Sigmund Freud's patients who had persistent dreams of arranging flowers, the same dream Diana had described to him during a session; Isaac realizes that Diana fabricated those stories.
-He talks to a courthouse guard who recognized Heather before her trial, and he recalls that she had been a spectator in the courthouse whenever Isaac testified as an expert witness.
+Isaac later hears of a patient of Sigmund Freud who had persistent dreams of arranging flowers, the same dream Diana had described to him during a session; Isaac realizes that she fabricated those stories.
+He talks to Hector, a bailiff who recognized Heather before her trial, and he recalls that she had been a spectator in the courthouse whenever Isaac testified as an expert witness.
 Mike tells Isaac that Jimmy's brother recently died, making Heather the beneficiary of Jimmy's $4 million life insurance policy.

 Isaac goes to the hospital to confront Heather, who admits to the ruse and threatens to incriminate him with the dumbbell she used to murder Jimmy, which has Isaac's fingerprints on it.
-Police detective Huggins, who suspects Isaac of killing Jimmy, warns him that he is being watched.
-Isaac tells Heather that he has reported her crime to two assistant district attorneys who want to interview her.
+Police detective Huggins, who suspects Isaac of killing Jimmy, reveals that he is being watched.
+Isaac tells Heather that he has reported to two assistant district attorneys who want to interview her.
 She agrees, confident that double jeopardy will protect her.